Bake Play Smile

 • Easter Rocky Road

-• Coconut Oil - Helps the chocolate set smoother and makes cutting easier once chilled.
+• Coconut oil - helps the chocolate set smoothly and makes slicing easier.

 Variations